 By reviewing your goals regularly, you stay connected to your progress and stay motivated without feeling overwhelmed.

-Finding a budgeting method that matches your lifestyle is key to managing your money effectively, especially when you're navigating finances on your own.
+Exploring different budgeting methods and finding one that matches your lifestyle is key to managing your money effectively, especially when you’re navigating finances on your own.
 Two popular methods to consider are the 50/30/20 rule and zero-based budgeting.

 The 50/30/20 rule divides your income into simple percentages: